johanberntsson/ozmoo/documentation/manual/manual.md

 ## Legacy support for Sherlock and The Lurking Horror

-Ozmoo has includes support for Sherlock and The Lurking Horror from Infocom.
-The easiest way of getting these games complete with sound effects for the MEGA65 is to generate them from Ozmoo Online: https://microheaven.com/ozmooonline/, but it is also possible to convert and use sound files from the Amiga version of the games with Ozmoo.
+Ozmoo includes support for Sherlock and The Lurking Horror from Infocom, with sound effects.
+While they can't be built with sound support on Ozmoo Online, there is a link there to download them for the MEGA65.
+Go to https://microheaven.com/ozmooonline/ and search for "sherlock" on the page.

-The original sound files can be found in various places on the Internet, including at the Interactive Fiction Archive: https://ifarchive.org/indexes/if-archive/infocom/media/sound/
+If you have Ozmoo installed on your own computer, you can download a Blorb archive of AIFF versions of the sound files from: https://ifarchive.org/indexes/if-archive/infocom/media/blorb/

 The individial sound files must be extracted from the archive.
 For blorb files there are various tools, such as rezrov, available: https://ifarchive.org/indexes/if-archiveXprogrammingXblorb.html

-The blorb files contain sound files in aiff format, that should be moved to a folder that is later included with the -asa switch when using the make.rb script to build the game.
-Make sure that the filenames follow the pattern described above (staring with 003.aiff).
+The AIFF files should be moved to a folder that is later included with the -asa switch when using the make.rb script to build the game.
+Make sure that the filenames follow the pattern described above (starting with 003.aiff).

-Example: assuming that the sound files are stored in a folder called "lurking", this command will build and start the Lurking Horror in the xemu-xmega65 emulator
+Example: assuming that the sound files are stored in a folder called "lurking_sounds", this command will build and start the Lurking Horror in the xemu-xmega65 emulator

-    ruby make.rb -s -ch -t:mega65 -asw lurking lurkinghorror-r221-s870918.z3
+    ruby make.rb -s -ch -t:mega65 -asw lurking_sounds lurkinghorror-r221-s870918.z3

 # Loader image